qwertie/ecsharp/help-wanted.md

     #var(#class(ClassName, #(public BaseClass), { Body; }), Foo);

 Designing a good and complete mapping could be pretty hard for C++, but Javascript by contrast should be quite straightforward.

+I suspect new printers should _not_ be written the same way as I have done in the past.
+I think it would be better to use a [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)) data structure as the basis for a printer.

 Task: catalog bugs in EC# parser
 --------------------------------